 “This disease can cause a lot of symptoms and side effects that can be debilitating, but supportive care can make a big difference in how patients feel, which can greatly impact their quality of life.”

-Get comprehensive disease information, including supportive care tips and a booklet on the subject – all reviewed and approved by renowned leaders in the field – by contacting Patient Central.
+Get comprehensive disease information, including supportive care tips and a booklet on the subject – all reviewed and approved by renowned leaders in the field – by contacting PanCAN Patient Services.
 Also, please see our corresponding infographic for more information on supportive care.